 ... this witty entwining of Carroll's fantasy characters and their real life inspirations ... makes an entertaining and haunting evening of words and music ... an extraordinary musical that digs deep under the surface of (Carroll's) whimsical creativity ... clever lyrics that cling to an eclectic selection of musical styles.
 From blues to barbershop quartet, old dance-hall songs to a haunting refrain asking What is the Snark?, the references to be found in Wesley-Smith's score make it instantly accessible and add a measure of musical commentary at the same time.

-USA, p99, Vol 16, No. 5, May/June 1993:
+from Fanfare, "The Magazine for Serious Record Collectors", USA, p99, Vol 16, No. 5, May/June 1993:

 Your reward is learning about Boojum!, a "light-hearted but deadly-serious choral fantasy" ... (the authors) have fashioned an irresistible contemporary musical snark hunt ... subtitled "Nonsense, Truth, and Lewis Carroll", (it) is partly a psychological profile of the Reverend Charles Dodgson ...
 For heaven's sake, indulge yourself in Boojum!
 Sit down with the libretto in the jewel box when you can be uninterrupted for two hours and experience this grand entertainment ...